salirezakhosravi/easy_database/README.md

-This is an easy database for data structures and algorithm course.
+This is an easy database for data structures and algorithm course with C programming language.